shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 With `f` parameter we set path to Dockerfile that builds image.
 With `t` parameter we set the name of built image.

+!!! note
-***Note:** During the build of `production target`, there will be installed 3-rd party software as dependencies of Shopsys Framework by [Dockerfile](https://docs.docker.com/engine/reference/builder/), [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)*
+    During the build of `production target`, there will be installed 3-rd party software as dependencies of Shopsys Framework by [Dockerfile](https://docs.docker.com/engine/reference/builder/), [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)

 If we are building the image on different server than production server, we can push built image into docker registry of production server via ssh.
 We use `-oStrictHostKeyChecking=no` argument to have ssh connection without the prompt that asks about adding target server record into `known_hosts` ssh configuration.